WebAssembly/WASI/proposals/http/imports.md

 <li><a id="method_fields_has.0"></a> <code>bool</code></li>
 </ul>
 <h4><a id="method_fields_set"></a><code>[method]fields.set: func</code></h4>
-<p>Set all of the values for a key.
+<p>Set all of the values for a name.
 Clears any existing values for that
-key, if they have been set.</p>
+name, if they have been set.</p>
 <p>Fails with <code>header-error.immutable</code> if the <a href="#fields"><code>fields</code></a> are immutable.</p>
 <p>Fails with <code>header-error.invalid-syntax</code> if the <a href="#field_name"><code>field-name</code></a> or any of
 the <a href="#field_value"><code>field-value</code></a>s are syntactically invalid.</p>